-For the financial year ended on March 31, 2018, the Company has proposed to carry an amount of Rs 584.34 (in lakhs) to Balance Sheet under the head other Equity.
+For the financial year ended on March 31, 2019, the Company has proposed to carry an amount of Rs.
+388.71 (in Lakhs) to Balance Sheet under the head other Equity.

 In view of the requirement of the profits for strengthening of the company, your directors have decided to plough back the profit into the business hence no dividend could be recommended for the year under review.

-6. MATERIAL CHANGES SUBSEQUENT TO THE CLOSE OF THE YEAR:
+6. .
+MATERIAL CHANGES SUBSEQUENTEQUENT TO THE CLOSE OF THE YEAR

-In terms of the provision of Regulation 34 of the Securities Exchange Board of India (Listing Obligation and Disclosure Requirement) Regulation 2015, the management Discussion and Analysis is a forming part of this Annual Report.
+In terms of the provision of Regulation 34 of the Securities Exchange Board of India (Listing Obligation and Disclosure Requirement) Regulation 2015, the Management Discussion and Analysis report is a forming part of this Annual Report.

-The Cash and cash equivalent as at March 31, 2018 was Rs.
-12.51 (in lakhs).
+The Cash and cash equivalent as on March 31, 2019 was Rs.
+6.95 (in Lakhs).
 The Company continues to focus on judicious management of its working capital.
 Receivables, inventories and other working capital parameters were kept under strict check through continuous monitoring.

 The Company has not accepted deposit from the public falling within the ambit of Section 73 of the Companies Act, 2013 and The Companies (Acceptance of Deposits) Rules, 2014 and any modification thereof.

 2. .
 PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS